-Setting Description Factory Default Enable/Disable Enable or disable SSID broadcast.
-Enable
+Setting Description Factory Default Enable/ Disable Specifies if SSID can be broadcast or not.

 IMPORTANT!

 If the SSID broadcast function is disabled, APs and clients cannot establish connections on DFS channels.
 This is because clients are only allowed to do passive scanning of DFS channels; active scanning on these channels is forbidden.